LCweb-ita/Easy-WP-Thumbs/README.md

     easy_wp_thumb($img_src, $width, $height, $quality, $alignment, $resize, $canvas_col, $fx, $get_url_if_not_cached);
     ?>

-    // alternative way, using parameters array
+    // alternative way, using parameters array.
+You may use all of them or only few
     <?php
     $params = array(
         'w' => (int|bool),